4.1. Collective creativity competences

 In this section, we talk about how you can foster empathy in your daily conversations of collaborative creativity.

-When asked how it feels for a chemist to talk with people working in arts or business, Vuorinen said:
+When asked how it feels for a chemist to talk with people working in arts or business, Vuorinen, who we introduced earlier in this sub-chapter, said:

 When talking with people from different fields, it’s useful to remember a core principle of effective communication: empathy.
 Empathy, in this context, is about putting yourself in someone else’s shoes to see the product or process from their perspective, which can guide the generation of new concepts.
 You want your conversation partner to see the relevance of your new idea, and you also want to be able to understand their views.